Brandon Crawford Player Props: Giants vs. Padres

-The San Francisco Giants, including Brandon Crawford (.393 batting average in his past 10 games), take on starting pitcher Michael Wacha and the San Diego Padres at Oracle Park, Monday at 9:45 PM ET.
+The San Francisco Giants, including Brandon Crawford (.357 batting average in his past 10 games), battle starting pitcher Seth Lugo and the San Diego Padres at Oracle Park, Tuesday at 9:45 PM ET.

-In his most recent game, he went 1-for-3 with a double against the Dodgers.
+In his last game he had a hitless showing (0-for-1) against the Padres.

 Brandon Crawford Game Info & Props vs. the Padres